-- Valgus nerve stimulation.
-The valgus nerve connects to areas within the brain that affect mood.
-A small implanted device is used to send electrical impulses to the valgus nerve, which may relieve symptoms of depression.
+- Vagus nerve stimulation.
+The vagus nerve connects to areas within the brain that affect mood.
+A small implanted device is used to send electrical impulses to the vagus nerve, which may relieve symptoms of depression.

 - Ketamine or Esketamine.
 Doctors may use this intravenous medication, an anesthetic, to treat depression that doesn’t respond to antidepressants.
 Ketamine or esketamine may cause chemical changes in the brain that quickly alleviate symptoms, even in patients who have not responded to other treatments.

 Doctors may also recommend lifestyle changes, such as: